 He began as the hot-rodding rival in 'Rebel Without a Cause' but found his true calling behind the camera, directing hundreds of classic television episodes.

-Corey Allen burst onto the screen as Buzz Gunderson, the leather-jacketed challenger in the iconic chicken run scene in *Rebel Without a Cause*, instantly cementing a place in film history.
-But acting was merely a starting point.
-Feeling constrained by performing, he pivoted to directing, where he discovered his lasting influence.
-For over three decades, Allen became a reliable and inventive hand guiding episodes of television's most beloved series, from the original *Star Trek* and *The Twilight Zone* to *Hill Street Blues* and *Murder, She Wrote*.
-His direction was known for its strong pacing and visual clarity, helping to define the look and feel of hour-long dramatic television.
-While audiences remembered him as the guy who said "You're a chicken!" to James Dean, the industry knew him as a prolific craftsman who helped shape the stories that filled American living rooms.
+Corey Allen played Buzz Gunderson, the leather-jacketed challenger in the chicken run scene in *Rebel Without a Cause*.
+Feeling constrained by acting, he pivoted to directing.
+For over three decades, Allen guided episodes of television's most popular series, from the original *Star Trek* and *The Twilight Zone* to *Hill Street Blues* and *Murder, She Wrote*.
+His direction showed strong pacing and visual clarity, helping define hour-long dramatic television.
+Audiences remembered him as the guy who said 'You're a chicken!' to James Dean.
+The industry knew him as a prolific craftsman who shaped the stories that filled American living rooms.

 1928–1945